Please note that Tapas no longer supports Internet Explorer.

 Very bad.

-Monster trees, as they were colloquially called, were once regular trees that after the Collapse had become giant.
-As a rule of thumb, large mutated vegetation produced crystals on their roots, and smaller species generated carnivorous structures, like the ones they had encountered inside the tunnel.
-The children were now standing on an exception: a behemoth tree that produced monsters.
+As a rule of thumb, large mutated tree species produced crystals on their roots and were colloquially called behemoths, while smaller species, referred to as monster plants, generated carnivorous structures like the ones they had encountered inside the tunnel.
+The children were now standing on an exception: a gigantic monster plant.

 “Stefan…”